-- 1. Supervising the annual evaluation of the members of the Board of Directors, Executive Management and employees of the Company. - 2.
-Adopting the criteria for distributing annual bonuses to the Company's employees, and recommending them to the Board of Directors. - 3.
-Approving the results of the annual evaluation of the members of the Board of Directors and the committees deriving therefrom, and the performance of the CEO and the Secretary. - 4.
-Establishing and developing the Board of Directors' allowances and remunerations policy in accordance with the applicable laws, and submitting recommendations to the Board regarding the proposed remunerations subject to the approval of the Ordinary Assembly. - 5.
-Determining the different segments of remunerations to be granted to the employees, such as the fixed remunerations, performance related remunerations, remunerations as shares and end of service remunerations. - 6.
-Supervising the establishment of the policy of granting remunerations, promotions, benefits, increases, incentives and salaries to the executive management and employees. - 7.
-Verifying that the remunerations are granted in accordance with the Company's policy, periodically reviewing these policies and evaluating their effectiveness in achieving the desired objectives of attracting the human cadres and maintaining the competent staff. - 8.
-Preliminary approving the plan for the rotation and replacement of executive positions and submitting the plan to the Board of Directors for final approval. - 9.
-Developing job descriptions for executive, non-executive and independent board members. - 10.
-Recommending the nomination or re-nomination of independent members by the General Assembly, and ensuring independence of the independent board member is not denied. - 11.
-Submitting recommendations to the Board of Directors to appoint members of the Executive Management and vacant leadership positions in accordance with the approved policies and standards, in a manner that does not contradict with the instructions and regulations. - 12.
-Ensuring the nomination of the most efficient, experienced, capable and skilled person to exercise the tasks assigned to any vacancy in accordance with the best standards.
+Nominations and Remunerations Committee Date of Formation Members of the Committee Number of meetings during 2022 18 May 2021 Ibrahim Saleh Al-Therban Chairman - Non-executive Meshari Abdullah Al Dakhil Independent member - 1 and for a period of three years Mohammad Issam Al-Bahar Non-executive member Amal Mohammad Al Ashab Secretary Tasks and accomplishments of the Nominations and Rem unerations Commi ttee Supervising the annual evaluation of the members of the Board of Directors, Executive Management and employees of the Company.
+Adopting the criteria for distributing annual bonuses to the Company's employees, and recommending them to the Board of Directors.
+Approving the results of the annual evaluation of the members of the Board of Directors and the committees deriving therefrom, and the performance of the CEO and the Secretary.
+Establishing and developing the Board of Directors' allowances and remunerations policy in accordance with the applicable laws, and submitting recommendations to the Board regarding the proposed remunerations subject to the approval of the Ordinary Assembly.
+Determining the different segments of remunerations to be granted to the employees, such as the fixed remunerations, performance related remunerations, remunerations as shares and end of service remunerations.
+Supervising the establishment of the policy of granting remunerations, promotions, benefits, increases, incentives and salaries to the executive management and employees.
+Verifying that the remunerations are granted in accordance with the Company's policy, periodically reviewing these policies and evaluating their effectiveness in achieving the desired objectives of attracting the human cadres and maintaining the competent staff.
+Developing job descriptions for executive, non-executive and independent board members.
+Recommending the nomination or re-nomination of independent members by the General Assembly, and ensuring independence of the independent board members.
+3. 4.
+5. 6.
+7. 8.
+9. Adopting the recommendia Approving the and the commendia Establishing in accordance regarding the Determining as the fixed in and end of se Supervising benefits, incr Verifying that periodically in desired object Developing jo Recommend Assembly, an e criteria for distribu- ng them to the Boa e results of the ann mittees deriving them and developing the e with the applicable e proposed remuner the different segment remunerations, perfor- ervice remunerations the establishment teases, incentives are t the remunerations reviewing these poli- ctives of attracting ob descriptions for ex- ing the nomination of and ensuring indepen ting annual bonuses to the Co and of Directors.
+Inual evaluation of the members efrom, and the performance of the Board of Directors' allowances oble laws, and submitting recom- rations subject to the approval fits of remunerations to be grant formance related remunerations s. of the policy of granting re- ind salaries to the executive man are granted in accordance w icies and evaluating their effec- the human cadres and mainta executive, non-executive and ind for re-nomination of independen of the Board of Dir the CEO and the Sec and remunerations of the Ordinary Asse red to the employees a, remunerations, promo- nagement and emplo- tith the Company's ctiveness in achievir ining the competent ependent board mer it members by the G d member is not der ectors retary. policy Board embly. a, such shares otions, oyees. policy, ng the t staff. nbers. eneral nied.